aframevr/aframe-site/src/docs/components/material.md

 ## Physically Based Shading

-By default, A-Frame materials default to a physically based shading model, where the `shader` attribute is `standard`.
+By default, A-Frame materials default to a physically based shading model, where the `shader` property is `standard`.
 Physically based shading is a recent trend in rendering systems where materials behave realistically to lighting conditions.
-Appearance is a result of the interaction between the incoming light and the attributes of the material.
+Appearance is a result of the interaction between the incoming light and the properties of the material.

-To achieve realism, the diffuse `color`, `metalness`, `reflectivity`, and `roughness` attributes of the material must accurately be controlled, often based on real-world material studies.
+To achieve realism, the diffuse `color`, `metalness`, `reflectivity`, and `roughness` properties of the material must accurately be controlled, often based on real-world material studies.
 Some people have compiled charts of realistic values for different kinds of materials that can be used as a starting point.

 For example, for a tree bark material, as an estimation, we might set: